provides data provenance

 , a digitally signed chain of custody for news and information online.

-The ability to create signed, automated agreements that are also human readable, and therefore legally binding, will usher in a wave of new business models.
+The ability to create digitally signed, automated agreements that are also human readable, and therefore legally binding, will usher in a new wave of business models online.
 One where advertising is based on each individual filtering the commercial information they actually want — and where some of the revenue derived from that new alternative to advertising funds the producers of reputation-based verified news that each individual consumes.

-This can restore the quality of online information — bursting the filter bubble created by ad-tech and eliminating the click bait that it spawned.
-Freeing news and information for surveillance-based advertising neutralizes the major perverse incentive for misinformation and restores the possibility of civil discourse online.
+This can restore the quality of online information — bursting the filter bubble created by ad-tech and eliminating the click-bait that it spawned.
+Freeing news and information from surveillance-based advertising neutralizes the perverse incentive for misinformation and and thereby restores the possibility of civil discourse online.

-Planetwork is seeking non-profit grant funding to develop a working demonstration of JLINC technology for journalism.
+Planetwork is seeking foundation support to develop a working demonstration of JLINC technology for journalism.